-The following reflects new university safety protocols announced on July 26, 2021.
+The following reflects university safety protocols announced July 26, 2021.

 The university is reinstating its indoor mask requirement, effective immediately, in accordance with the city and county mandates that went into effect July 26, 2021.
 University rules may change in response to noncompliance, disease activity, evolving CDC guidance or scientific advances.